Written Tales

 The Quatrain

 A stanza in a quatrain poem consists of four lines with fifteen possible rhyming schemes.
 One stanza can be considered the complete poem or part of a longer prose.
-It affords the writer to mix and match the rhyming scheme and line length as well as chain stanzas together.
+It allows the writer to mix and match the rhyming scheme and line length as well as chain stanzas together.

 Nostradamus